 Similar to a parameter source you also need to bind the name of your operation type to the function within register.

 If you need more control, you can also implement a runner class.
 The example above, implemented as a class looks as follows:

 '''

 class PercolateRunner:

 def enter(self):

-return self

-def call(self, es, params):

 '''